NVIDIA/cutlass/python/cutlass_api/README.md

 ### Current support

 * Dense GEMM: `out = A @ B`
-    - Compute capabilities: 100, 103 (WIP to expand to more)
+    - Compute capabilities: 100, 103
-    - Input precisions (A and B must be of same type): F16, BF16, TF32, INT8
+    - Input precisions (A and B must be of same type): F16, BF16, INT8
     - Output precisions: F32, F16, BF16, INT32
     - Epilogue operations:
         - Auxiliary load of tensors equal in rank and shape of `out`